TheWireLord/TWL-AdminTools/README.md

 # TWL AdminTools
- Some helpful AutoHotkey (AHK) scripts to help the everyday IT Admin.
+ Some helpful AutoHotkey (AHK), and PoweShell scripts to help the everyday IT Admin.